 © Justin Crann

-Mahabub Zaman, Moose Jaw's acting director of engineering services, delivers a report about potential parking ban strategies and enforcement to the budget committee Tuesday.
+Mahabub Zaman (left), Moose Jaw's acting director of engineering services, delivers a report about potential parking ban strategies and enforcement to the budget committee Tuesday.

 A report to Moose Jaw’s budget committee concerning the introduction of parking bans to better facilitate city snow removal services was the subject of considerable discussion during the committee’s meeting Tuesday evening.

 The report suggested potential solutions to an ongoing issue for the city’s snow removal teams: the presence of parked cars on the shoulders of streets being plowed.